-Think of it this way: single path means you’ll have a single inflation valve in which to inflate/deflate both air springs.
-Dual path means you’ll have two inflation valves in which to inflate/deflate each air spring separately.
+Think of it this way – single-path means that you’ll have a single inflation valve in which to inflate/deflate both air springs.
+Dual-path means you’ll have two inflation valves in which to inflate/deflate each air spring separately.

 Whether you decide to install an on-board compressor system or not, we always recommend installing an inflation valve so you can manually inflate or deflate the springs.
 To install the Schrader valve(s), choose a convenient location for mounting the valve.
 Some popular locations include: